-The Undergraduate Admissions Office begins the review of Freshman applications each fall in late September for the following Fall.
+The Undergraduate Admissions Office begins the review of first year applications each fall in late September for the following Fall.
 Students are encouraged to submit a complete an application as early as November.
 The Admissions Team will return a decision on complete applications within just three weeks.
 The College awards academic scholarships at the same time.

 What Makes an Application Complete